Doctor of Theology

 Cost of study

-The Doctor of Theology is a higher degree by research.
+The Doctor of Theology is a higher degree by research in divinity.
 The purpose of the Doctor of Theology is to qualify individuals who apply a substantial body of knowledge to research, investigate and develop new knowledge, in one or more areas of investigation, scholarship or professional practice.

 Course learning outcomes